Dextro/dotfiles/README.md

 included into your shell.
 Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.

+When you run `script/install`, all the `install.sh` files inside the topic directories will be run.
+This is perfect for the first installation.

+use `.localrc` for SUPER SECRET CRAP that you don't want in your public, versioned repo.

 ## components

 There's a few special files in the hierarchy.